 Podcasts are a great new media platform and can be a really good way to take a deep dive into conversations which not only entertain us but inspire, educate and encourage us.
+They are also a great personal branding tool and offer a new way to build relationships with target audiences and establish reputations.
 I have taken the time to select 5 podcast interviews that feature conversations with successful and inspirational Black women and professionals who are great role models overall but particularly for Black girls and Black women.
 I have selected episodes that discuss career journeys, family life, marriage, ambition, mental health, spirituality and more to highlight the real world experiences of these women beyond necessarily just making money or getting a promotion.
 I hope you find these interviews as insightful as I did.

 Yvette Noel-Shure is known around the world as Beyonce’s publicist and although this is amazing there is so much more to learn from her career and business journey.
 What I enjoyed about this in particular is Yvette’s passion for life as a whole and also the way she discusses her Caribbean identity and heritage life in Grenada.
 She also highlights in the importance of maintaining a healthy personal life as part of self care ensuring that she stays true to who she really is.

 I really enjoyed this podcast episode on Death, Sex & Money: Tayari Jones & Carrie Mae Weems: What’s It Like Up There?
 Tayari and Carrie have an honest and open conversation about success, marriage, relationships and ambition in a way that I think many Black women will relate to.